zachariahcox/zachariahcox/password-protected-zip-file-instructions.md

         | <various files>
 ```

-## unzip_tools directory
+## using 7zip
-This directory contains the stand-alone version (7za), plus installers for 7zip.
+This directory contains the stand-alone version of 7zip, a tool for compressing files.
+"Stand-alone" simply means it doesn't need to be installed to be used.
-If the stand-alone is not working, try installing it locally using the included installers.
+If the stand-alone version is not working for some reason, try installing it locally using the included installers.

+### installation instructions
-On windows, double-click the exe and follow the instructions.
+* On windows, double-click the exe and follow the instructions.
-On macOS, install the Keka application from the .dmg.
+* On macOS, install the Keka application from the .dmg.
-On other operating systems, install p7zip from https://www.7-zip.org/
+* On other operating systems (I guess linux?), you'll have to find your own installers for `p7zip` from https://www.7-zip.org/

 ## extraction instructions
 Open the .7z file using 7zip and provide the password to gain access to the encrypted files.